jfang324/ValoGraphs/README.md

     VITE_AGENT_URL = 'https://valorant-api.com/v1/agents'
     ```

-5. Go into the backend and frontend directories and start the development servers
+5. Go into the backend directory build and start the backend server

     ```sh
+    npm run build
-    npm run dev
+    npm run start
     ```

-6. In the console where frontend development server was started type 'o' and 'enter' to open a tab with the client
+6. Go into the frontend directory and build and preview the frontend

+    ```sh
+    npm run build
+    npm run preview
+    ```

+7. Open your browser and navigate to the link vite provides you (for me it was localhost:4173)

+8. If you want to run the tests navigate to the backend directory and run:

+    ```sh
+    npm run test
+    ```

 ## Gallery & Demonstrations